kntln/Video_Games_Sales/README.md

 	+ 76% of the critic score values are missing (NaN values), and two ways of handling the missing data were utilized in our analysis, dropped all missing values and replaced the missing values with the average critic score, despite the high accuracy of our model prediction, both ways can potentially impact the reliability of the analysis.
 	+ Our target variable (video games sales) is numerical by nature, as such there are some limitations in terms of the machine learning classification models.
 After we deployed the feature engineering to classify sales into low, medium, and high classes, the majority of the data were in low sales classes (87.7%), as a result, there were not quite enough data to train and test the model for the medium and high sale classes.
 	+ There was a discrepancy in our machine learning results, and the data analysis.
 Based on our machine learning regression model, the genre sports is one of the top important feature that contributes to total sales, yet, based on our analysis, action generated the most sales.
 This discrepancy may due to the outlier in the input sales value, which requires additional data preprocessing and further analysis.
-	+ **Machine learning model optimizations:** applying further data preprocessing techniques on the input data to handle outliers and missing values, using hyperparameter tuning and cross-validation for the better model performance, as well as collecting additional data on games sales and features.
+	+ **Machine learning model optimizations:** applying further data preprocessing techniques on the input data to handle outliers, missing values, data imbalances, using hyperparameter tuning and cross-validation for the better model performance, as well as collecting additional data on games sales and features.

 ## Resources
 + **Software:** Python 3.10, Conda 4.13, jupyter notebook 6.4.11